TITLE: Instructional Support Technician II

 PRINCIPAL ACCOUNTABILITIES: (Includes some or all of the following)

-4. Maintains records of activities undertaken on the support of the laboratory which may include typing forms, inputting data or otherwise retaining information regarding the acquisition, maintenance and distribution of tools, equipment, materials, supplies, and/or written materials.
+- Maintains records of activities undertaken in support of the laboratory which may include typing forms, inputting data or otherwise retaining information regarding the acquisition, maintenance and distribution of tools, equipment, materials, supplies, and/or written materials.

 Work pressure, disturbances of work flow and/or irregularities in work schedule are expected and occur on an intermittent basis.
 Changes in the performance environment require occasional upgrading of skills.
 Working conditions may be somewhat disagreeable requiring occasional exposure to safety hazards, noise and temperature.

 Some learned physical skills are required.
 Physical effort such as frequent standing, walking and lifting; guiding and/or carrying of lightweight materials or equipment; occasional periods of sustained effort.